netascode/ansible-dc-vxlan-example/README.md

 > **Note**: For your safety as indicated ealier, the `remove` role also requires setting some variables to `true` under the `group_vars` directory.
 This is to avoid accidental removal of configuration from NDFC that might impact the network.
 This will be covered in more detail below.

-Since each of these roles are separte, you may configure the playbook to only execute the roles that are required.
-For example, as you are building your data model and getting to know the collection, you may comment out the `deploy` and `remove` roles to only execute the `validate` and `create` role.
+The playbook can be configured to execute only the roles that are required.
+For example, as you are building your data model and familiarizing yourself with the collection, you may comment out the `deploy` and `remove` roles and only execute the `validate` and `create` roles.
 This provides a quick way to make sure that the data model is structured correctly.

+The following sample data is available under the `host_vars/nac-ndfc1` directory in this repository.
+This data can be used to build out your first fabric using this collection.
+The data will be processed by the main `vxlan.yaml` playbook and do the following:

 ### Global configuration

-The first file we are going to create is going be called `global.yml` and is going to contain the global parameters for the VXLAN fabric.
+This data is defined in `host_vars/nac-ndfc1/global.nac.yaml` and contains the global parameters for the VXLAN fabric.

 ```yaml
 ---